Welcome to ZenML

 Pick the path that matches your work.
 Neither path requires the other, and adopting the second one later doesn't mean starting over.

 <table data-view="cards"><thead><tr><th></th><th></th><th data-hidden data-card-cover data-type="files"></th><th data-hidden data-card-target data-type="content-ref"></th></tr></thead><tbody><tr><td><strong>ML Pipelines → ZenML</strong></td><td>Build, version, and deploy classical ML and LLM pipelines.
-Start with Hello World, then the Starter guide.</td><td><a href="/files/qdeGD5qx5b8tXE5MV5SE">/files/qdeGD5qx5b8tXE5MV5SE</a></td><td><a href="/pages/hMvaw3pJYHjAQ2mQuRGb">/pages/hMvaw3pJYHjAQ2mQuRGb</a></td></tr><tr><td><strong>AI Agents → Kitaru</strong></td><td>Run agents durably, replay any run with one change, and keep the version that wins on cost, latency, and quality.
-Start with the Agents guide, or jump to the Kitaru quickstart.</td><td><a href="/files/YfFG4p4r8KCz7DiIUP1s">/files/YfFG4p4r8KCz7DiIUP1s</a></td><td><a href="https://docs.zenml.io/user-guides/agents-guide">https://docs.zenml.io/user-guides/agents-guide</a></td></tr></tbody></table>
+Start with Hello World, then the Starter guide.</td><td><a href="/files/qdeGD5qx5b8tXE5MV5SE">/files/qdeGD5qx5b8tXE5MV5SE</a></td><td><a href="/pages/hMvaw3pJYHjAQ2mQuRGb">/pages/hMvaw3pJYHjAQ2mQuRGb</a></td></tr><tr><td><strong>AI Agents → Kitaru</strong></td><td>Record every run as a session, replay a real run against your real code with one change, and keep the version that wins on cost, latency, and quality.
+Start with the Kitaru quickstart.</td><td><a href="/files/YfFG4p4r8KCz7DiIUP1s">/files/YfFG4p4r8KCz7DiIUP1s</a></td><td><a href="https://docs.zenml.io/kitaru/getting-started/quickstart">https://docs.zenml.io/kitaru/getting-started/quickstart</a></td></tr></tbody></table>

 ### How these docs are organized